ANFTechTeam/oravm_anf/README.md

         4) For users who are expected to use prebuilt storage accounts and networking (i.e. vnet, subnet, network security groups, etc), consider using the "-N" switch to accept these as prerequisites

+        5) To use Azure NetApp Files, specify 0 for the number of data disks (-n 0)

 # Usage examples